anomalou/pnes32/README.md

 # IMPORTANT
-This repository based on android-nofrendo project and use nofrendo code itself.
+This repository based on arduino-nofrendo project and use nofrendo code itself.
 All right belongs only to their authors.

 This repository was made only by my curiosity and experimentation wishes